 We can improve this even a bit more by offsetting an outline and including a box shadow style in a different color so that we are always sure to provide sufficient color contrast regardless of the background color.

 Of course, you still need to test color contrast ratios, especially if you are using something more than just black text on a white background.
 This brings us to another major accessibility concern affected by CSS—color contrast.

 Using CSS to ensure color contrast accessibility

 In our recent article, Getting Business Websites and Employee Portals Ready for Coronavirus Telecommuting, we explained how to test color contrast ratios.
 Businesses often worry that they will lose their branding if they do not apply their brand’s colors to every element of their website.
-A good developer, who knows how to apply accessibility, will know how to incorporate your brand’s colors to ensure both branding and accessibility are accounted for.
+A good developer, who knows how to apply accessibility to HTML and CSS files, will know how to incorporate your brand’s colors to ensure both branding and accessibility are accounted for.